mosip/documentation/docs/build-&-deployment.md

 2. Choose branch, backend url, theme, testers group from testflight to get the build and describe about build details.

-3. Click the Run workflow button.
+3. Click the `Run` workflow button.

-4. Once the pipeline has done with building the app (takes around ~25-30min), testflight notifies corresponding testers associated with testers group in email about deployed build details.
+4. Once the pipeline has done with building the app (takes around ~25-30min), Testflight notifies corresponding testers associated with the testers group in email about deployed build details.

 ![img.png](\_images/testflight_ios_notification.png)